World Class School

 Ultimately, a global dimension should be reflected in the attitudes and values of our students as well as in the ethos of the school.

-SSAT: Transforming in Awards
+SSAT: Transforming Education Awards

 Finham Park School has recently achieved accreditation for transforming practice under SSAT's Framework for Exceptional Education.
 The Framework for Exceptional Education is a self-review and planning tool incorporating SSAT's 30 years of experience in school improvement.
 Co-developed with a group of high-performing schools and reviewed by leading academics, the framework supports schools in quality-assuring their work and sharing effective practice.